The Forgotten Kid on Team ACE: Trevor Shanks

 Where did you first hear about BMX?

-Like so many, I first heard about BMX from the US TV show, “Chips”.
-Kids around the country then converted their Grifters to look like BMX bikes and emulated Motocross.
-The first BMX bike I saw in person was being ridden by Cav Strutt over at our local Wreck off of Higham Hill in Walthamstow – this must of been around 1979.
+Like so many, I first heard about BMX from the US TV show “CHiPs”.
+Kids around the country then converted their Grifters to look like BMX bikes and emulated motocross.
+The first BMX bike I saw in person was being ridden by Cav Strutt over at our local wreck off Higham Hill in Walthamstow.
+This must have been around 1979.

 Yes, all funded by Richard.